skaysrei/erlang-chat-service/README.md

 sending an exit signal.
 Sending it manually now but needs a rework.
 Also error when connecting multiple clients, service already started.
 (FIXED: Changed start_link/4 to start_link/3, issue was duplicate local name when the server tried to start a new translation_layer worker).
+Maybe remove header?

 3. Currently there is a bug when the header that the client receives is sometimes doubled.
 This happens at random and the current workaround is implemented in the client via trimming the prefix twice.
 Needs further investigation.

-4. TODO: When user disconnects the chat_controller state keeps holding onto its data, should be an easy fix

-5. TODO: Sending a direct message to non existing user crashes the controller, again, easy fix via adding a check

-6. TODO: Improve the output of LISTROOM:, its basic af (just like erlang's string manipualtion capabilities)

-7. TODO: Implement private room

 > Do note: A crash event on the `chat_controller` may cause the server to lose its state.
 > If a crash occours at this time it is recommended to restart the client and `login` again.

+## TODO:
+1. Refactor, refactor, refactor again... code redundancy can be improved

+2. TODO: When user disconnects the chat_controller state keeps holding onto its data, should be an easy fix.
+Implement cleanup function

 <br></br>